Rivierenbuurt neighbourhood living room

 Significance of the centre for the neighbourhood

 Ten years have passed since the SDU publishing house was torn down in the Rivierenbuurt.
 Now it has become a new residential area with a beating heart.
-The new Deltaplantsoen and Brede Buurtschool Plus 03, along with the transformation of old school buildings into housing, have rejuvenated the entire area.
+The new Deltaplantsoen and Kindcentrum 03, along with the transformation of old school buildings into housing, have rejuvenated the entire area.
 Over the past ten years, the neighbourhood has blossomed into an attractive residential area near to the centre of The Hague.